graphitemaster/aau/site/content/index.md

 if ((b > 0 && a > INT_MAX - b) || (b < 0 && a < INT_MIN - b)) // addition overflows
 if ((b > 0 && a < INT_MIN + b) || (b < 0 && a > INT_MAX + b)) // subtraction underflows
 ```
-> Good luck remembering and typing this monstrosity when you need it.
+> Good luck remembering and typing these monstrosities when you need it.

 ### Your code will be simpler and faster
 In addition to all the examples I've already shown where unsigned just does the